Uganda March 27-April 5, 2023

 Car, bus or truck and guide 80- 200

 By bus. decent two classes of buses.
-The “taxis” (“matatus”) are actually minibuses or commuter vans, which run fixed routes.
+The “taxis” (“matatus”) are minibuses or commuter vans, which run fixed routes.

 By plane.
 Domestic flights might be a good and fast alternative to dusty bus rides.